BREAST IMPLANT LYMPHOMA LAWSUIT

 Breast Implant Lymphoma Lawsuit

-These BIA-ALCL symptoms often occur years after the implant surgery.
+These BIA-ALCL symptoms, along with general ALCL signs, include fever, backache, swelling of lymph nodes, loss of appetite, and fatigue — all of which can occur years after the implant surgery.
+ALCL is not a form of breast cancer but rather an aggressive and deadly form of non-Hodgkin lymphoma and should be taken very seriously.
 If you experience any of these symptoms, be sure to record them and visit your healthcare provider immediately.
 This information will be important if you choose to take part in a lawsuit.